bdelbosc/beer-feedback/README.md

 Copy then send a message like:

-  Please evaluate the following beer and send me your reports before next monday: http://beer-feedback.surge.sh/?beerEntry=20w34b1&beerCategory=24C&beerSpecial=Seeds%20of%20paradise&beerComment=Name%20of%20the%20beer%2C%20purchased%20from%20...%204.40%E2%82%AC%2075cl
+  Please evaluate the following beer and send me your Scoresheet before next monday:
+  http://beer-feedback.surge.sh/?beerEntry=20w34b1&beerCategory=24C&beerSpecial=Seeds%20of%20paradise&beerComment=Name%20of%20the%20beer%2C%20purchased%20from%20...%204.40%E2%82%AC%2075cl

-This will auto fill the beer entry.
+Following the link will auto fill the beer entry, and your Scoresheet is ready to be started.

 ## FAQ